SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Experimental Assessment

 Initially, configurations with a mean MSE that did not fall within one standard deviation of the lowest mean MSE were excluded from further analysis.
 This filtering process narrowed down the selection to the top 244 configurations.

-Then, the normality of the results for each configuration was evaluated using the Shapiro-Wilk test \cite{shapiro1965analysis}.
+Then, the normality of the results for each configuration was evaluated using the Shapiro-Wilk test.
 By setting the significance level at \(\alpha = 0.05\), it was found that 42 out of the 244 configurations yielded a p-value lower than \(\alpha\), indicating that their result distributions do not conform to a normal distribution.

-Consequently, the Kruskal-Wallis test \cite{ostertagova2014methodology} was applied to compare all configurations, using the same significance level $\alpha = 0.05$.
+Consequently, the Kruskal-Wallis test was applied to compare all configurations, using the same significance level $\alpha = 0.05$.
 This test produced a p-value lower than $\alpha$, confirming significant differences among the distributions of the configurations.

-Then, a pairwise comparison of the remaining configurations was conducted using the Mann-Whitney U-test \cite{mcknight2010mann}.
+Then, a pairwise comparison of the remaining configurations was conducted using the Mann-Whitney U-test.
 The results are shown in Figure \ref{fig:bonn_utest_setA}, where the 244 configurations are ordered in ascending order of mean MSE over the folds.

 Assuming a significance level of $\alpha = 0.05$, this analysis was designed to identify configurations that do not significantly differ from the one exhibiting the lowest mean MSE across the 10 folds.
 Configurations yielding a p-value lower than $\alpha$ in these comparisons were excluded.
 This process effectively isolated the top 131 configurations that demonstrated no significant difference in MSE performance compared to the best-performing configuration.